 Chrome version 78 has been rolled out to all devices such as desktop computers, tablets, and smartphones.
 It is a huge update, but the majority of the changes it brings are under-the-hood, including bug fixes, and security patches.
 On the desktop computer, you get heavier, hovering boxes that are sort of annoying to a.
 Another new attribute in Chrome 78 is Password Leak Detection and also a brand new feature named Force Dark Mode.
 Here in this post, we will guide you on how you can Enable Password Leak Detection In Chrome Browser, both desktop, and mobile.

-A good deal of folks have experienced their password leaked time ago as a consequence of a data breach and do not know about it.
-The very same men and women go on using the same password to get their other accounts that can later wind up being undermining.
-But, keeping your password-protected is still very much your duty, and you need to attempt using several passwords and change them from time to time.
+A good deal of folks have experienced their password leaked a time ago as a consequence of a data breach and do not know about it.
+The very same men and women go on using the same password to get their other accounts that can later wind up being undermined.
+But, keeping your password-protected is still very much your duty, and you need to attempt to use several passwords and change them from time to time.
 Google Chrome can even aid you in figuring out which of your passwords are compromised with the Password Leak Detection feature.

 Chrome Password Leak Detection

 Password Leak Detection is a feature that will inform you whether any of your passwords have turned into an information breach.
 This suggests your passwords are stored in Chrome, on Google’s servers.
 So if you are using other platforms like LastPass, this attribute is of use to you.